 Objectives of the Market Research

-Kris-Tech Wire is a vertically integrated wire manufacturer.
-They serve commercial building, water and gas, solar, and explosives industries, among others.
+Our client was a vertically integrated wire manufacturer.
+They serve commercial buildings, water and gas, solar, and explosives industries, among others.

 Market Research Approach